young917/MiDaS/ReadMe.md

 <img src="correction/correction.jpg" width="900"/>

-Corrections can be found in the below "Correction" section and "correction/" directory.
+Corrections can be found in the below **Correction** section and "correction/" directory.

 - - -